vvorld/getid-web-sdk/README.md

 ### Visual Appearance

 It is possible to customize the styles by two ways:
-- Inserting the custom css string
+- Inserting the custom css string (use injectCSS string in config)
-- Using CSS variables
+- Using CSS variables (use styles object in config)

 Example of custom CSS string: